 - Inability to support multiple browsers

 Apple’s decision to not support Flash on iOS devices meant Flash couldn’t play on iPhones and iPads.
 These inherent problems forced companies such as Google, Facebook, and Microsoft to stop supporting Flash.
-And the rising popularity of other open standards such as HTML5 that offer better features have forced Adobe to phase out Flash.
+And the rising popularity of other open standards such as HTML5 that offer better features have made organizations consider converting Flash to HTML5.

 4. What is HTML5?

-5. What can HTML5 do for e-learning development?
+5. What can converting Flash to HTML5 do for e-learning development?

 HTML5 became the popular choice for e-learning development when employees want to access their training on mobile devices.
 HTML5 is compatible with mobile devices and supports multiple browsers.
 Since HTML5 supports responsive e-learning, there is no need to develop separate courses for each device.
 This saves time, efforts, and money.
 Updating courses also becomes easy when you convert Flash to HTML5.

 6. Why is HTML5 better than Flash?

-Compared to Flash, HTML5 supports responsive design so it is accessible on mobile devices.
-It does not require separate plug-ins to view the content on multiple browsers.
+Converting Flash to HTML5 supports responsive design, so it is accessible on mobile devices.
+Separate plug-ins are not required to view the content on multiple browsers.
 The running speed on different platforms is higher compared to Flash, and it is supported by iOS devices.
 And unlike Flash, there are little chances that it will be phased out.

 7. Will HTML5 also be phased out like Flash?

-Even if HTML5 cannot create the rich interactivities or complex animations like those in Flash courses, it scores well in terms of mobile accessibility, responsive design, and speed.
+Converting Flash to HTML5 may not recreate the rich interactivities or complex animations like those in Flash courses, but it scores well in terms of mobile accessibility, responsive design, and speed.
 More importantly, as it is not a proprietary software, it will not meet a similar fate like Flash.

 8. What are HTML5 authoring tools?

 There are authoring tools that give you an HTML5 output.
-They play a crucial role in Flash to HTML5 conversion.
-These tools not only provide HTML5 coding to produce responsive design but have readymade templates and image libraries to recreate interactions and animations like older Flash courses.
+They play a crucial role in converting Flash to HTML5.
+These tools not only provide HTML5 coding to produce responsive design but have readymade elearning templates and image libraries to recreate interactions and animations like older Flash courses.